Michael Carroll (lottery winner)

-Michael Carroll (born 29 March 1983) is an English man who won the UK National Lottery in 2002.

-A refuse collector, Carroll won £9,736,131 in the National Lottery in November 2002, at the age of 19.
-He enjoyed celebrity status for a time in the British tabloid media as the "Lotto lout" and the self-proclaimed "King of Chavs".
+Michael Carroll (born 29 March 1983) is an English refuse collector who won the UK National Lottery in 2002 at the age of 19.
+He received £9,736,131 and enjoyed celebrity status in the British tabloid media, as "lotto lout" and the self-proclaimed "King of Chavs".

 Early life

 Carroll has stated that he has dyslexia and ADHD, and that he was barely literate by the time he finished secondary school.

 When he won the Lotto at the age of 19, he was employed part-time as a refuse collector.
 At the time, Carroll did not have a bank account, and he tried opening one at Coutts, who refused his application, which Carroll later ascribed to his extensive criminal record.